ganrad/aks-aspnet-sqldb-rest/README.md

 In a nutshell, you will work on the following tasks.
 1. Deploy an **Azure SQL Server Database**.
 Complete Section [A].
-2. Provision a Linux VM (Bastion Host/Jump Box) on Azure and install pre-requisite software.
+2. Provision a **Linux VM** (Bastion Host/Jump Box) on Azure and install pre-requisite software.
 Complete Section [B].
 3. Build and run the *Claims API* microservice locally on the Bastion Host.
 Complete Section [C].
 4. Deploy an **Azure DevOps** build container on the Bastion Host.
 Complete Section [D].
 5. Deploy an **Azure Container Registry** (ACR).
 Complete Section [E].
 6. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
 Execute the build pipeline to build the ASP.NET Core application, containerize it and push the container image to the ACR.
 This task focuses on the **Continuous Integration** aspect of the DevOps process.
 Complete Section [F].
 7. Deploy an **Azure Kubernetes Service** (AKS) cluster.
+Deploy the *Claims API* (`claims-api`) microservice on AKS.
+Test the deployed microservice.
 Complete Section [G].
-8. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized microservice (Claims API) on AKS.
+8. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized *Claims API* microservice on AKS.
 This task focuses on the **Continuous Deployment** aspect of the DevOps process.
-Complete Section [G].
+Complete Section [H].

 This project demonstrates how to use Azure DevOps platform to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
-The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for medical claims.
+The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims from a relational data store.
 The microservice persists all claims records in a Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the sections in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.